 One exercise I frequently discuss with my patients is similar to the one I presented above.
 I ask them in the room to visualize someone they dislike.
 They have read enough of the DOC process to quickly understand where I am going.
 I point out that they know the being judgmental is problematic and then I ask them what happens when they try to not be judgmental.
 Of course, you will become more judgmental.
 So, whether you are judgmental or not judgmental, your nervous system remains fired up.
 What can you do?
 Write down your specific thoughts and immediately destroy them.
 This allows you simply to separate from your thoughts, not to solve or change them.
 You may not become friends with this person or even like them.
 But in that “space” you’ve created, possibilities arise.
 Once you can see your judgements as a projection of you, you may be able see this person in a different light.
 At a minimum, it certainly makes life more interesting.

 The Way to Love

-So, the solution doesn’t lie in “not being jealous.”
+So, the solution doesn’t lie in “not being envious.”
 Another key to dealing with it is to become more aware of it and the impact on your quality of life.
 I have now incorporated Anthony DeMello’s book, The Way to Love, into the DOC process.
 He defines love as awareness.
 I frequently re-read a few pages.
-He’s clear on the consequences of being attached to the environment for your peace of mind.
+He’s clear on the consequences of being attached to your external circumstances for your peace of mind.
 Becoming aware is a critical step and a significant part of the solution.